Bachelor of Science in Nursing (B.S.N.)

 What Can You Do with a Nursing Degree?

-Due to an increased emphasis on preventative care, growing rates of chronic conditions and an aging population, demand for nurses is expected to grow 15 percent through 2026—much faster than the average for other occupations.
+The demand for nurses is expected to grow 15 percent through 2026—much faster than the average for other occupations, due to an increased emphasis on preventative care, growing rates of chronic conditions and a population who will seek more healthcare as they age.
 Nursing graduates can also continue on to graduate school to specialize their skillsets and advance their careers:

 Graduate Schools or Programs